ata-crtl/rfid-drawer-lock/README.md

    Everything is listed in `bom/` with links.
 Nothing exotic.

 2. **Get the PCB made**
    Send the files in `gerbers/` to JLCPCB or PCBWay.
-Use standard 2‑layer FR‑4, 1.6 mm thickness, default stack‑up.
+Use standard 2 layer FR 4, 1.6 mm thickness, default stack up.

 3. **Print the enclosure**
    - STEP and STL files are under `cad/`.